justin-long/Retrosheet/README.md

 ## Program Modifications
 This program assumes that these folders were copied directly into the C:\ directory, i.e. C:\Retrosheet\...

-If this is not the case, then all the .bat files in the data\unzipped folder will need modified.
+If this is not the case, then all the .bat files will need modified.

+### General Steps